• Home

 • Audience

-Business analytics is for decision-makers inside an organization.
-This involves resolving issues and making operations improvement decisions.
-Data analytics is for professionals like statisticians, data scientists, marketers, and others.
+Business analytics is for decision-makers inside an organization, involving data and analytics services to resolve issues and make operations improvement decisions.
+On the other hand, data analytics is for professionals like statisticians, data scientists, marketers, and others who utilize data and analytics services to drive insights and strategies.

 Types of Data Analytics & Business Analytics